 Personalization utilizes data on customer behavior, and it is implemented via technology that automatically collects and analyzes user input and online behavior.

-Personalization is important in that it provides publishers insights about what customers are reading, and these insights help publishers conduct targeted ad campaigns and build e-mail marketing lists.
+Personalization is important because it provides publishers insights about what customers are reading, and these insights help publishers conduct targeted ad campaigns and build e-mail marketing lists.

 2. Fake reviews

 It has become glaringly clear that fake reviews are a global problem.
 Reviews are easily manipulated to the point publishers can no longer trust them.
-For instance, a study conducted in 2013 found that one in five reviews on the well-known review site Yelp are actually fake.
+For instance, a study conducted in 2013 found that one in five reviews on Yelp’s well-known review site is actually fake.
 Unfortunately, the problem will only continue to get worse.
 In fact, researchers have found that software programs capable of writing fake reviews produce high-quality output that is undetectable and deemed reliable by users.

 Even Amazon is forced to deal with fake reviews.
 It is estimated that between nine percent and 40 percent of Amazon reviews are fake.
 A notable example is Hillary Clinton’s memoir.
 Within 24 hours of publishing the book, there were over 1,500 reviews.
 Within 48 hours, Amazon deleted over 900 reviews that were determined to be fake.